openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<verbosity>`` element tells the code how much information to display to the standard output.
 A higher verbosity corresponds to more information being displayed.
-This element takes the following attributes:

-  :value:
-    The specified verbosity between 1 and 10.
+The text of this element should be an integer between between 1 and 10.

-    *Default*: 5
+  *Default*: 7

 ``<create_fission_neutrons>`` Element
 -------------------------------------